Directing degree – MA – Bath Spa University Skip to main content

 Where the subject is taught

-You’ll have access to performance studios and spaces such as the University Theatre at Newton Park, and Corsham Court.
-We also have links with the Theatre Royal Bath, the Rondo Theatre, The Egg, The Ustinov, the Tobacco Factory, Circomedia, The Scoop @More London, and the Salisbury Playhouse.
+Based at our Newton Park Campus, you’ll have access to performance studios and spaces such as the University Theatre at Newton Park, and Oldfield Park.
+We also have links with the Theatre Royal Bath, the Rondo Theatre, The Egg, The Ustinov, and the Tobacco Factory.

 Resources